ARAB REPUBLIC OF EGYPT

 DRIVING IN EGYPT.

-Arriving from Sudan entering Egypt is easy, traffic is okay and driving although for European standards chaotic for African standards it is normal.
-However, arriving from Europe in Alexandria a different story for those not used to chaotic driving conditions.
+Arriving from Sudan entering Egypt is easy, traffic is like other African Cities.
+However coming from Europe it could be a bit of a shock for those not used to chaotic driving conditions.

 Alexandria and Cairo are like driving in Mumbai, Madras, or New Delhi in India and I do understand that if you are a new arrival from Europe this is a daunting experience.